 I often use this quote from myself to explain the reality of being a Business Analyst, and many find it funny (and true at the same time); I find it illustrates very well the business analysis way to think.
 A BA is there to ask questions, challenge the statu quo and discover the hidden business requirements: he must not be afraid to not be right and ask “stupid” questions.
 However, he’s never wrong since asking questions (a lot of questions) is the only way to reach his goal of eliciting requirements.

 I came across two blog posts describing this recently.
-The first one from Betsy Stockdale at Seilevel illustrate with a personal situation why Business Analysts should keep asking questions in order to define the best solution for an organization, and explain how various models & techniques could help you achieve this.
+The first one from Betsy Stockdale at Seilevel illustrate with a personal situation why Business Analysts should keep asking questions (link unavailable anymore) in order to define the best solution for an organization, and explain how various models & techniques could help you achieve this.
 The other one from Stephanie Famuyide puts a nice and scientific name on this: Intelligent Disobedience.
 She explains very well why it is important for a Business Analyst to be able to identify when they are sure they are right about a specific situation, in order to fight it in an intelligent way (ie, with facts!).

 Emotional intelligence for the Business Analyst